Chart Color Schemes

 Lucknow has a typical household mix, with a fairly typical median household size

-Family households comprise 71.1% of all households, including 27.0% couples with children, 32.1% couples without children, and 10.4% single parent families.
+Family households constitute 71.1% of all households, including 27.0% couples with children, 32.1% couples without children, and 10.4% single parent families.
 Non-family households account for the remaining 28.9%, with lone person households at 25.9% and group households comprising 3.0%.
-The median household size is 2.4 people, which matches the average for the Rest of Vic.
+The median household size is 2.4 people, which aligns with the Regional Vic. average.

 Frequently Asked Questions - Households